-Although bites can be a strong indication of bed bugs it is not the way to accurately identify whether one has bed bugs or not and signs of them must be found.
-Finding a live bed bug would be best but because of the bed bugs amazing ability to hide, you may not always find a live bed bug.
-As you do your inspection routine you will want to be looking for these other signs.
+Although bites can be a strong indication of bed bugs, they are not the best way to conclusively identify whether you have bed bugs.
+Bed bugs leave other signs that must be found to determine whether you have an infestation.
+Finding a live bed bug is best, but because of their amazing ability to hide, this may not always be possible.
+When inspecting for bed bugs, keep a look out for these other signs:

-Fecal Stains (Poop) – This sign of bed bugs is fecal (poop) dropping or stains.
-The larger the infestation, the greater amount of these will be found.
-These stains appear to be minute “ink dots”, (like from a black marker pen), can be found just about anywhere.
-Some materials are “impervious to moisture” and the dropping may “bead up” on the surface.
+Fecal Stains (Poop) – Bed bugs leave fecal (poop) droppings and stains.
+The larger the infestation, the more stains and droppings you’ll find.
+They appear as tiny “ink dots,” such as from a black marker or pen, and can be found just about anywhere.
+On surfaces that are impervious to moisture, such as tile, the droppings may bead up on the surface.

-Cast Skins – These are when the bed bug grows out of its skin and leaves the old one behind.
-They are normally a paper thin opaque duplication of the bed bug.
-Depending on how long you’ve had an infestation, you may find different “sizes” as each stage of growth to maturity is a little larger than the last.
+Cast Skins – When bed bugs grow out of their skins, they leave the old ones behind.
+These normally look like paper-thin, opaque duplications of bed bugs.
+Depending on how long you’ve had an infestation, you may find different sizes of skin casts, since each growth stage before maturity is slightly larger than the previous one.

-Blood Spots – Outside of bite marks, people may find blood spots.
-These spots may be recognized as rusty spots on bedclothes, sheets, furniture and surrounding walls.
+Blood Spots – In addition to bite marks, you may find rusty-colored blood spots on your sheets, furniture, and surrounding walls.

 How To Get Rid of Bed Bugs